Pollen tube

 A pollen tube is a tubular structure produced by the male gametophyte of seed plants when it germinates.
 Pollen tube elongation is an integral stage in the plant life cycle.
 The pollen tube acts as a conduit to transport the male gamete cells from the pollen grain—either from the stigma (in flowering plants) to the ovules at the base of the pistil or directly through ovule tissue in some gymnosperms.
 In maize, this single cell can grow longer than 12 in to traverse the length of the pistil.

 Pollen tubes were first discovered by Giovanni Battista Amici in the 19th century.

 They are used as a model for understanding plant cell behavior.
 Research is ongoing to comprehend how the pollen tube responds to extracellular guidance signals to achieve fertilization.

-Description

-Pollen tubes are produced by the male gametophytes of seed plants.
-Pollen tubes act as conduits to transport the male gamete cells from the pollen grain—either from the stigma (in flowering plants) to the ovules at the base of the pistil or directly through ovule tissue in some gymnosperms.
 Pollen tubes are unique to seed plants and their structures have evolved over their history since the Carboniferous period.
-Pollen tube formation is complex and the mechanism is not fully understood, but is of great interest to scientists because pollen tubes transport the male gametes produced by pollen grains to the female gametophyte.
-Once a pollen grain has implanted on a compatible stigma, its germination is initiated.
-During this process, the pollen grain begins to bulge outwards to form a tube-like structure, known as the pollen tube.
-The pollen tube structure rapidly descends down the length of the style via tip-directed growth, reaching rates of 1 cm/h, whilst carrying two non-motile sperm cells.
-Upon reaching the ovule the pollen tube ruptures, thereby delivering the sperm cells to the female gametophyte.
-In flowering plants a double fertilization event occurs.
-The first fertilization event produces a diploid zygote and the second fertilization event produces a triploid endosperm.
+Pollen tube formation is complex and the mechanism is not fully understood.